Register a vehicle or boat

 - moving from another state or territory

 - if your registration has expired more than 3 months ago.

-Use our help tool for a quick look at how to register a used motor vehicle or motorcycle.
+Watch the following video or use our registration help tool for a quick look at how to register a used motor vehicle or motorcycle.

 Registering a new or used vehicle

 When you buy a new or used vehicle, from a dealer, generally they can arrange registration and compulsory third party (CTP) insurance for you.
 You need to provide proof of identity such as your current driver licence.
 If you are eligible for a registration concession make sure you let the dealer know and provide proof to enable the dealer to include the concession.
 You cannot have a concession on 2 vehicles at the same time.

 If a dealer has not arranged registration of your vehicle, or if you buy a vehicle privately, the new registration must be done at a transport and motoring customer service centre or, if you live in a rural area, you can visit a QGAP office, Magistrates Court or local police station that provides vehicle registration services—please call to confirm before visiting.

 You cannot submit a new registration via Transport and Main Roads online services.